Insights

 Are your Stones suitable for outdoor use and freeze-thaw climates?

-Yes.
-Most of our Stones are excellent for exterior horizontal and vertical use, including freeze-thaw climates, when properly installed with correct flashing, drainage, and mortar.
+Yes, most of our Stones are excellent for exterior horizontal and vertical use, including freeze-thaw climates, when properly installed with correct flashing, drainage, and mortar.
 Dense limestones, basalts, and granites are exceptional here: low water absorption, high compressive strength, and a long track record on some of the harshest building envelopes in the world.
-Softer or more porous varieties can also perform outdoors with the right installation, application, and location.
+Softer or more porous varieties can also perform outdoors with the right installation and location.
 Share your climate, exposure, and install plan with us and we’ll recommend the best fit; final selection remains the buyer’s and installer’s responsibility to confirm for the site.

 What’s the difference between flagstone and dimensional paving?